mistip83/DataAcquisition.NET6/DataAcquisition.Web/acquisition-web-app/README.md

 1. Choose DataAcquision.API as a startup project.

-2. In Package Manager Console, choose DataAcquisition.DataAccessEF as a Default Project and run `Update-Database` command.
-This will create local database and will apply seed data.
+2. In Package Manager Console, run `Update-Database` command.
+This will create local database and will apply database migration and seed data.

 ### Frontend